gethsun1/autonomous-treasury-guardian/README.md

 ## 🧪 Usage Guide

 ### 1. Dashboard
 Visit the main dashboard to see the current "Runway Status", "Risk Gauge", and "Activity Feed".
-The activity feed updates in real-time via contract event listeners.
+The activity feed updates in real-time via contract event listeners and server-side agent logs.

 ### 2. Risk Configuration
 Navigate to **Settings**.
 Here you can: